Skip to main content

 caution

-Option To Ignore IPs and MAC Addresses
+Option to Ignore IPs and MAC Addresses

 Configure rules to ignore IP and MAC addresses for a specific job when creating or editing the job.